it-harrison/qa-template/.github/ISSUE_TEMPLATE/qa-collab-cycle-feedback-for-staging.md

 - [ ] Standard has been met
 - [ ] Standard has not been met
 - Explanation of failure to meet standard (if applicable):
+- Close the ticket when your Product Owner validates that you have sufficiently met the QA Standards.
 ### VFS Guidance

 - Close the ticket when your Product Owner validates that you have sufficiently met the QA Standards.